-Vysotsky, who was also an accomplished actor, died on 28 July, 1980.
-Despite an information blockade his funeral attracted tens of thousands of Russians who gathered at the Taganka Theatre and later at Vaganskovski Cementery.
-It was there that people spontaneously burnt their guitars on spontaneous bonfires.
+Vysotsky, who was also an accomplished actor, died on 28th July 1980.
+Despite information on the subject being suppressed, his funeral attracted tens of thousands of Russians who gathered at the Taganka Theatre and later at Vaganskovski Cemetery.
+It was there that people burnt their guitars in spontaneous bonfires.

 4. Karel Kryl

-Karel Kryl (1944-1994) started performing his lyrical songs in the small bars of Prague around 1967.
+Karel Kryl (1944-1994) began performing his lyrical songs in the small bars of Prague around 1967.
 But his career as a bard is closely connected with the events of the Prague Spring of 1968, when he became one of the icons of the reform movement.
-His most famous song, Bratříčku zavírej vrátka (Close the Gate, Brother - here), was reportedly written on the day of the invasion of the armed forces of the Warsaw Pact, which suppressed the movement.
+His most famous song, Bratříčku Zavírej Vrátka (Close the Gate, Brother), was reportedly written on the day of the invasion of the armed forces of the Warsaw Pact, which suppressed the movement.

 Kryl, who emigrated to Germany after the Prague Revolution and continued to live in Munich even after 1989, was also fluent in German and Polish – he even sang in the latter language.
-His song Veličenstvo kat (His Majesty the Hangman) was particularly popular here (see Kryl sing the Polish version here).
+His song Veličenstvo Kat (His Majesty the Hangman) was particularly popular here (watch Kryl sing the Polish version here).

 5. Jacek Kleyff